How Best Practices and Automation Can Level the Playing Field for Small and Medium Sized Businesses

 - Set Realistic Targets – There is an old saying by Peter Drucker that says: “If you can’t measure it, you can’t improve it”.
 Setting realistic targets in key areas means knowing what current conditions are.
 Improvements in business processes, manufacturing, inventory and cost improvement can be adjusted as the system’s analytics produce actionable data that allows managers to understand where they have progressed over the original baseline and to hit the targets established.

 - Plan for Training – Adoption of new software can cause anxiety among staff.
 And learning curves have traditionally been steep.
 However, most software today is modular and cloud-based with more intuitive functionality through use of dashboards, dropdowns and other features.
 Still, allowance needs to be made for effective training of staff.
 Failure to train and get staff past the learning curve can lead to underutilization of the system or to building errors into the process based on improper use or understanding.

 - Eliminate Silos – A key value of any automation software is its depth of analytical capability once data begins streaming in.
 However, the value of that data depends on the level of input.
 If critical areas of the operation such as maintenance, warehousing, quality and others continue to use legacy systems that are not interoperable to MRP software, there is risk of important information being left out of the data stream.
 In many cases the MRP software, or other planning and supply chain software linked to it, can accommodate the functionality of legacy systems.
-But at the least, any remaining systems should be fully integrative to the new system to allow a company to take full advantage of unsiloed data for analytical and processing functionality.
+But at the very least, any remaining systems should be fully integrative to the new system to allow a company to take full advantage of unsiloed data for analytical and processing functionality.